FREE SHIPPING on orders over $75 International: over $250

 Southern Fujian Oolong

 They grow mostly around Quanzhou and Zhangzhou.
 The intensive floral aroma with notes of orchid and osmanthus is a distinctive feature of the Southern Fujian Oolong tea taste.
 Some varieties are wrapped in a ball during the Rolling phase.
 A typical representative is Tie Guan Yin - one of China's ten famous teas.
 It originates in Anxi county, which is also its main production base.
-Tie Guan Yin has a lighter, sweet taste and a highly intensive aroma with strong floral notes.
+Tie Guan Yin has a lighter, sweet taste and a highly intense aroma with strong floral notes.
 The dark, brownish-green tea leaves look like tightly rolled beads, similar to dragon heads.
 Due to the lighter oxidation, tea leaves largely retain their green color.

 Tie Guan Yin also exists in other varieties, like strong aroma (Nong Xiang) and aged aroma (Chen Xiang) Tie Guan Yin.
 Differences in the production process mostly define them.
 Namely the degree of oxidation, roasting, and aging of the tea leaves.